-The Role of a Certified Nursing Assistant
+The Function of a CNA

 - Providing basic care to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status